abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec4.md

 <img src="/img/lectures/Lec4/singleaccept.png" alt="Transforming an NFA to have a single accepting state" style="width: 500px;">

 The closure properties of regular languages under union, concatenation, and Kleene Star can be proved using the transformed NFAs.
-The following figures show how the union, concatenation, Kleene star of regular languages can be constructed, given NFAs with a single accepting state for the languages.
+The following figures show how the union, concatenation, Kleene star of regular languages can be constructed, given NFAs with a single accepting state.

 <table border='0'>
   <tr>